fyne-io/fyne-io.github.io/support/index.md

 The best place to ask is in the [#fyne](https://gophers.slack.com/app_redirect?channel=fyne) channel on the "gophers" slack server (you can [sign up](https://invite.slack.golangbridge.org/) if you need).
-Here is where we gather to discuss the project, examples and help anyone with questions they might have.
+This is where we gather to discuss the project, examples and help anyone with questions they might have.

 </div>